 Consider how CBT might complement or add value to nearby activities.
-Is there a particular niche CBT offer that is not already available in the surrounding area?
+Is there a particular niche CBT offer that is not already available in the surrounding countries in Latin America?
 Is the authenticity of CBT a potential selling point and feature that will attract visitors?
 Identifying how the CBT product both fits with and adds value to mainstream tourism experiences will help to position CBT as an attractive option.
+For example 91% of travellers who visited Peru bought handicrafts and found that visits to local markets were a highlight of their trip (Ministry of Foreign Trade and Tourism, 2008).

-Aim to collaborate rather than compete
+Aim to collaborate rather than compete with managers of surrounding tourist sites.